Labonte-LucPaul/ifbind/README.md

 # ifbind
-Bind two network interfaces to simulate al loop back.
+Bind two network interfaces to simulate a loop back.

-This program was created as an alternative to bind two L2TP network inerfaces.
+This program was created as an alternative to bind two L2TP network interfaces.
 Using `brctl` didn't work.

 ## Build
 ```bash